Nigger: Intra-group versus intergroup usage

-Addressing the use of nigger by Black people, philosopher and public intellectual Cornel West said in 2007:
+Addressing the use of nigger by black people, philosopher and public intellectual Cornel West said in 2007:

-2010s: increase in use and controversy
+2010s: Increase in use and controversy

 In the 2010s, "nigger" in its various forms saw use with increasing frequency by African Americans amongst themselves or in self-expression, the most common swear word in hip hop music lyrics.
-Ta-Nehisi Coates suggested that it continues to be unacceptable for non-Blacks to utter while singing or rapping along to hip-hop, and that by being so restrained it gives white Americans (specifically) an impression of what it is like to not be entitled to "do anything they please, anywhere".
-A concern often raised is whether frequent exposure will inevitably lead to a dilution of the extremely negative perception of the word among the majority of non-Black Americans who currently consider its use unacceptable and shocking.
+Ta-Nehisi Coates suggested that it continues to be unacceptable for non-blacks to utter while singing or rapping along to hip-hop, and that by being so restrained it gives white Americans (specifically) an impression of what it is like to not be entitled to "do anything they please, anywhere".
+A concern often raised is whether frequent exposure will inevitably lead to a dilution of the extremely negative perception of the word among the majority of non-black Americans who currently consider its use unacceptable and shocking.

 Related words

 Derivatives

-In several English-speaking countries, "Niggerhead" or "nigger head" was used as a name for many sorts of things, including commercial products, places, plants and animals, as a descriptive term (lit.
-'Black person's head').
+In several English-speaking countries, "Niggerhead" or "nigger head" was used as a descriptive name for many sorts of things, including commercial products, places, plants and animals.
 It also is or was a colloquial technical term in industry, mining, and seafaring.
-Nigger as "defect" (a hidden problem), derives from "nigger in the woodpile", a US slave-era phrase denoting escaped slaves hiding in train-transported woodpiles.
+Nigger as "hidden defect" derives from "nigger in the woodpile", a US slave-era phrase denoting escaped slaves hiding in train-transported woodpiles.
 In the 1840s, the Morning Chronicle newspaper report series London Labour and the London Poor, by Henry Mayhew, records the usages of both "nigger" and the similar-sounding word "niggard" denoting a false bottom for a grate.

-In American English, "nigger lover" initially applied to abolitionists, then to white people sympathetic towards Black Americans.
+In American English, "nigger lover" initially applied to abolitionists, then to white people sympathetic towards black Americans.
 The portmanteau word wigger ('White' + 'nigger') denotes a white person emulating "street Black behavior", hoping to gain acceptance to the hip hop, thug, and gangsta sub-cultures.
 Norman Mailer wrote of the antecedents of this phenomenon in 1957 in his essay The White Negro.

+In Ukraine, the word "zigger" (Ukrainian: 'зіггер') is sometimes used as a derogatory term by Ukrainians to refer to Russian soldiers and those who follow the Russian government's propaganda.
+The word comes from replacing the first letter of "nigger" with a Z, which is a reference to the "Z" tactical symbol used by Russian troops and Russian nationalists.
+It is used as a more offensive alternative to calling someone a "vatnik."

 The N-word euphemism

-The euphemism the N-word became mainstream American English usage during the racially contentious O. J. Simpson murder case in 1995.
+One of the first uses of the N-word euphemism by a major public figure came during the racially contentious O. J. Simpson murder case in 1995.
 Key prosecution witness Detective Mark Fuhrman, of the Los Angeles Police Department—who denied using racist language on duty—impeached himself with his prolific use of nigger in tape recordings about his police work.
-The recordings, by screenplay writer Laura McKinney, were from a 1985 research session wherein the detective assisted her with a screenplay about LAPD policewomen.
-Fuhrman excused his use of the word saying he used nigger in the context of his "bad cop" persona.
+Co-prosecutor Christopher Darden refused to say the actual word, calling it "the filthiest, dirtiest, nastiest word in the English language".
 Media personnel who reported on Fuhrman's testimony substituted the N-word for nigger.